NiGhTTraX/strong-mock/README.md

 ### Why do I have to set a return value even if it's `undefined`?

 To make side effects explicit and to prevent future refactoring headaches.
-If you would have just `when(fn())` and you later changed `fn()` to return a `number` then your expectation would become incorrect and the compiler couldn't check that for you.
+If you had just `when(fn())` and you later changed `fn()` to return a `number` then your expectation would become incorrect and the compiler couldn't check that for you.

 ### How do I provide a function for the mock to call?